 - Belli in zona, Folk/World/Jazz with Giordano Muto (sax).
 (CD „Belli in zona“, ALTRISUONI 2007);

-- Zappa Santilli, Crossover with cellist Mattia Zappa (Marco has been mandated the composition “Equinozio d’autunno”, a suite in four movements for clarinet/bass clarinet and violoncello.
+- Zappa Santilli, European jazz with cellist Mattia Zappa (Marco has been mandated the composition “Equinozio d’autunno”, a suite in four movements for clarinet/bass clarinet and violoncello.
 This suite has been premiered as a part of the concert series “Concerti in San Martino”, Ronco sopra Ascona;

 - Soloist with the Amadé Clarinet Octet performing jazz standards, big band arrangements and compositions written by Marco;

 - Marco Santilli Rossi, Pop/Pop-Rock, composing and arranging pop-songs, produced together with Urs Wiesendanger.
 CD „Tempi passati“ has been published September 2016.;

 - Being adjunct clarinettist of the Philharmonia Zürich, Marco has taken the assignment of arranging a choice of classical pieces for the cyclus “Geschichten erzählen” (formerly “Opera viva”) of the Zurich Opera and actively takes part in its ensemble.
 Participation at the “Salzburger Festspiele” in August 2012;

-- Since 2013 participation in the board of the Swiss Clarinet Society (SCS);
+- From 2013 to 2018 participation in the board of the Swiss Clarinet Society (SCS);

 - Since June 2015, elected member to the board of the SUISA Distribution and Works Committee.